Athol Fugard: Film

-Fugard's plays are produced internationally, have won multiple awards, and several have been made into films (see Filmography below).
+Fugard's plays are produced internationally and have won multiple awards, and several have been made into films (see Filmography below).
 Fugard himself performed in the first of these, as Boesman alongside Yvonne Bryceland as Lena, in Boesman and Lena directed by Ross Devenish in 1973.

 His film debut as a director occurred in 1992, when he co-directed the adaptation of his play The Road to Mecca with Peter Goldsmid, who also wrote the screenplay.
 The film adaptation of his novel Tsotsi, written and directed by Gavin Hood, won the 2005 Academy Award for Best Foreign Language Film in 2006.